 A: Yes.
 Scribble out a note to delete.
 You can also draw a big circle around note/events (circle must extend both above and below the staff), then tap on delete in the context sensitive menu at the bottom.
 If you are using the Adonit Stylus Jot Touch, you can use the top button (configurable in the Actions menu:Script:Configure Adonit Jot Stylus.

 Q: Moving the virtual pointer over a note is slow in sounding.

-A: On early iPad models, this is a known issue.
-Turning off the live sound (the speaker icon at top) will speed things up considerably.
+A: On some iPad models this is a known issue.
+Turning off 'Edits Sound' in the left slide out drawer will speed things up considerably.

 A: You may be placing your finger to far off the bevel or dragging to the right too slowly.

 Copy and paste will only paste into empty measures or at the end of existing measures.
-We are working on much more sophisticated controls.
+We are working on much more sophisticated copy and paste.

-Future support for guitar tablature or chord diagrams.
+Future support for guitar tablature or chord diagrams is planned.

 Accidentals can sometimes collide in dense chords.
 We are working on this.

 Deleting or adding measures with a complicated set of repeats in place is not updating the repeat map.
 After measure deletions and additions, you will have to reselect each 'jumper' type of repeat and reset its target.